Regina-Mue/To-Do-List/README.md

-# to-do-list-app
+# To-Do-List
-This is a To-Do List
+This is a simple To-Do List.

 Made with HTML, CSS, JavaScript